 Please make only ONE appointment for the service you need.
 If we detect that you have taken more than one slot for the same service, we will cancel all repeat appointments after the earliest one.
 In addition, if you find that you cannot attend the appointment you have made, please cancel it, using the password on your confirmation sheet.
 We ask you to assist us with keeping appointment slots available for those who need them.

-Routine services are available by appointment only Monday-Friday mornings.
-It is possible to have several services during the same visit to the Consulate.
-Please make a separate appointment for each individual service.
-The Consulate is closed during Hong Kong and United States public holidays.
+Routine services are available by appointment Monday-Friday mornings only.
+The Consulate is closed on Hong Kong and United States public holidays.